Range (aeronautics): Jet propulsion

-where the compressibility on the aerodynamic characteristics of the airplane are neglected as the flight speed reduces during the flight.
+where $V_1$ is the initial flight speed: the flight speed reduces during the flight.
+(The effect this may have on the aerodynamic characteristics of the airplane is neglected).

 Cruise/climb (Breguet range equation)

 During World War I, René Devillers, engineer at the Ecole Supérieure D'Aéronautique, developed methods to calculate radius of action and range for bombing missions.
-After their declassification they were published in 1921 by the French aviation pioneer, Louis Charles Breguet, and got misattributed to him.
+After their declassification they were published in 1921 by the French aviation pioneer, Louis Charles Breguet, and were misattributed to him.

-For jet aircraft operating in the stratosphere (altitude approximately between 11 and 20 km), the speed of sound is approximately constant, hence flying at a fixed angle of attack and constant Mach number requires the aircraft to climb (as weight decreases due to fuel burn), without changing the value of the local speed of sound.
+For aircraft operating in the stratosphere (altitude approximately between 11 and 20 km), the speed of sound is approximately constant, hence flying at a fixed angle of attack and constant Mach number requires the aircraft to climb (as weight decreases due to fuel burn), without changing the value of the local speed of sound.
 In this case: